Migazu/musinfo/README.md

 1. User inputs an artist name
 2. JavaScript fetches artist info and albums from Last.fm API using AJAX
 3. DOM is dynamically updated with the data
-4. All event listeners are added via JavaScript (no inline HTML listeners)
+4. All event listeners are added via JavaScript
 5. Includes dark mode layout and responsive design
 6. Search can be triggered with both button click and pressing Enter